Ask A Question

 This beautiful new construction house that was completed in summer 2020 located in New Windsor, MD went through one of it's final steps to pass the energy code in the state of Maryland.

-The blower door test, or air leakage test was performed in accordance with the International Energy Conservation Code (IECC).
+The blower door test, or air leakage test was performed in accordance with the International Energy Conservation Code (IECC) and Maryland Energy Code Compliance.

 The air leakage code requires that a house test at equal to or less than three air changes per hour (3ACH).